Potion: Famous potions in literature

 The Love Potion by Evelyn De Morgan.

 Potions have played a critical role in many pieces of literature.
 Shakespeare wrote potions into many of his plays including a love potion in A Midsummer Night's Dream, poison in Hamlet, and Juliet takes a potion to fake her death in Romeo and Juliet.

 In the fairytale "The Little Mermaid" by Hans Christian Andersen, the Little Mermaid wishes to become human and have an immortal soul.
 She visits the Sea Witch who sells her a potion, in exchange for which she cuts out the Little Mermaid's tongue.
 The Sea Witch makes the potion using her own blood that she cuts from her breast.
 She warns the Little Mermaid that it will feel as if she had been cut with a sword when her fin becomes legs, that she will never be able to become a mermaid again, and risks turning into seafoam and not having an immortal soul if she fails to win the Prince's love.
 The Little Mermaid decides to take the potion which successfully turns her into a human so that she can try to win the love of the Prince and an immortal soul.

 In the novella The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson, Dr. Henry Jekyll creates a potion that transforms him into an evil version of himself called Edward Hyde.
 Dr. Jekyll does not explain how he created this potion because he felt his "discoveries were incomplete," he only indicates that it requires a "particular salt."
 He uses the potion successfully to go back and forth between his normal self, Dr. Jekyll, and his evil self, Mr. Hyde.

 In the Harry Potter series, potions also play a main role.
 The students are required to attend potion classes, taught by Severus Snape and Horace Slughorn and knowledge of potions often becomes a factor for many of the characters.
 Throughout the course of the story, several characters take Polyjuice Potion to impersonate other characters, while the use of Felix Felicis potion in Book 6 helps Harry Potter gain vital information about horcruxes.

+In the Asterix comic album series, an unnamed coastal village in Armorica, Gaul (present-day Brittany, France), in the year 50 BC, holds out against the invading Romans (led by Julius Caesar), with the help of a magic potion.
+This magic potion, brewed by the local druid Getafix, temporarily gives the recipient superhuman strength.
+The title character, and his friend Obelix, go on adventures and missions, aided by this magic potion.
+The druid uses many ingredients, most notably mistletoe, to brew this potion.